Allen8838/Data-Science-Projects/Red Owl/README.md

 only the year and the month.
 I initially included "day" in the time conversion but found that it was incredibly slow to plot a graph with time as an axis.
 This was because the top sender had sent thousands of emails and converting each sent date to a datetime object and appending to a list for later graphing took the program a long time.
 By rounding the dates to a month, I would be able to batch the dates together and passed in batched dates to the datetime object at once, speeding the process.

+I then created a dictionar called dict_for_number_msgs_sent_by_sender.
+The resulting dictionary would look something like this for example:
+{jeff dasovich:1000, sara shackleton: 900....}.
+This would be used for the sent column for question 1.
+At the same time,